 Why Working Capital is Important?

-Investor, Business owners and accountant uses working capital ratio to get an idea of company’s Liquidity position.
+Investor, Business owners and accountant uses the working capital ratio to get an idea of the company’s liquidity position.

 What is Working Capital Ratio?